 Synthetic or artificial turf is the most commonly used type of grass not only for soccer fields but also for hockey, lacrosse, baseball, and football fields.
 This article discussed the cost of building both artificial turf fields and natural grass fields in detail.

 If you’re planning to build a soccer field in your institution or for your community, then read this guide carefully till the very end.

 How Much Does It Cost to Build a Grass Soccer Field?

 You can use the following information for both football and soccer fields.
-However, this article focuses on soccer fields and the construction cost may vary depending upon your sports field.
+However, this article focuses on soccer fields, and the construction cost may vary depending on your sports field.
 The overall cost is divided into the following.

 - Field size

 You might also need to consult with your local or state regulations that govern the construction process.

 The upfront cost of artificial grass is a lot more than natural grass but it actually saves you money in the long run.
 According to the Sports Turf Managers Association, the cost ranges somewhere between 6 to 10.25 US dollars per square foot.

 This cost includes everything from infill materials, irrigation, drainage, and labor costs to carpet, installation, base layer materials, and field excavation.

 So, you should allocate a conservative price of 8 US dollars per square foot for a full-sized football or soccer field if you want to go with an artificial turf project.